Esri/arcgis-runtime-demos-android/2015-DS/GlassSample/README.md

 =======================
 This app showcases how to display and interact with a map on the [Google Glass](https://developers.google.com/glass/).
 This sample includes head-tracking control using the Glass's built in sensors, as well as control using the [Thalmic Myo](https://www.thalmic.com/en/myo/).

+## Requirements
+This sample will not compile without adding Thalmic's library for the Myo.
+Instructions for how to do this can be found on their [Android Getting Started](https://developer.thalmic.com/docs/api_reference/android/getting-started.html) page.

 ## Instructions
 To launch the map, you can say "Ok Google...
 Show me a map."
 Then, when it says "click to show map", tap the touch pad to enter the map immersion.